On graphs containing few disjoint excluded minors. Asymptotic number and structure of graphs containing few disjoint minors K4: Analytic combinatorics for

 Let $k$ be a positive integer.
 Let $\ct_k'$ be the class of $\{0,1\}^k$-coloured Cayley trees $T$ containing exactly $k$ coloured vertices $v_1, \dots, v_k$, where vertex $v_i$ has colour $\{i\}$ for each $i = 1, \dots, k$ with the following restriction: if a vertex $u \in V(T)$ has no colour, then it must have degree at least 3.
 Since every leaf is coloured by a unique colour, each $T \in \ct'_k$ has only one automorphism.
 Therefore, we have $|\ct_{k,n}'| = n!|(\cu\ct'_k)_n|$, where $\cu\ct'_k$ is the class of unlabelled $\{0,1\}^k$-coloured trees that can be obtained from the trees in $\ct'_k$.

 For $k = 1, 2, \dots$ the number of elements in $\cu \ct_k'$ is

 For example, all trees in the class $\cu \ct_3'$ are shown in Figure~\ref{fig.T'_3}.
-It is interesting to note, that the above sequence does not yet appear in the Sloane's Encyclopedia of Integer Sequences \cite{sloane}.
+Using The On-Line Encyclopedia of Integer Sequences \cite{sloane} we find that the sequence is known as A005263 and the trees in $\cu \ct_k', k \in \{1, 2, \dots,\}$ (with colours represented as integers) are called \emph{labelled Greg trees}.

 Now let $\cf_k'$ be the class of all vertex-pointed graphs that can be obtained by taking a coloured tree $T \in \ct_k'$, subdividing its edges arbitrarily (by inserting new uncoloured labelled vertices) to get a tree $T'$, and finally adding a pointed root vertex $r$ connected to each leaf of $T'$ and each uncoloured vertex of degree 2 (edges $rv$ where $v$ is coloured or has at least 3 neighbours may be included or not included).